Tikunei haZohar

 Tikunei haZohar was first printed in Mantua in 1558, followed by Constantinople editions in 1719 and 1740.
 Modern citations generally follow the 1740 pagination.

 Language and authorship

-Zoharic Aramaic is an artificial dialect largely based on a linguistic fusion of the Babylonian Talmud and Targum Onkelos, but confused by imperfect grammar, limited vocabulary, and loanwords from contemporary medieval languages.
+Zoharic Aramaic is an artificial dialect largely based on a linguistic fusion of the Jewish Babylonian Aramaic of the Babylonian Talmud and the formalised Jewish Palestinian Aramaic of the Targum Onkelos, but confused by imperfect grammar, limited vocabulary, and loanwords from contemporary medieval languages.